-Quarter-to-quarter AIBs shipments increased 3%, and grew 3% year-to-year
+Quarter-to-quarter AIBs shipments decreased 6.7%, and slipped 0.8% year-to-year

 GPUs are traditionally a leading indicator of the market because a GPU goes into every system before it is shipped; most of the PC vendors are guiding down to flat for the next quarter.

 The overall PC desktop market increased quarter-to-quarter including double-attach—the adding of a second (or third) AIB to a system with integrated processor graphics—and to a lesser extent, dual AIBs in performance desktop machines using either AMD’s Crossfire or Nvidia’s SLI technology.

 The attach rate of AIBs to desktop PCs has declined from a high of 63% in Q1 2008 to 45% in 2014 1Q, up from 43.8% last quarter.

 JPR found that AIB shipments during 2014 1Q behaved according to past years with regard to seasonality, but the decrease was more than the 10-year average.
 AIB shipments decreased 6.7.% from the last quarter (the 10-year average is -3.2%).

 - Total AIB shipments decreased this quarter to 14 million units.